Yarlington's Privacy Notice

 We will always retain your information in accordance with the law and regulation and never retain your information for longer than is necessary.

 Yarlington takes the security of your data seriously.
-It has internal policies, controls (electronic , physical and managerial) and procedures in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
+It has internal policies, controls (electronic , physical and managerial) and procedures in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed unlawfully to others, and is only accessed by our employees in the proper performance of their duties.
 These security measures include:

 - Limiting access to our building to those we believe are entitled to be there (by the use of key card passes and ID Badges)

 - Implementing access controls to our technology and devices, such as firewalls, ID verification, and encryption.

 - Never asking for your passwords.

 - Maintaining Cyber Essentials Certification.

 If you are registered with My Yarlington, you are the owner of your username and password.
 You must not share this information with anybody else.

 It may sometimes be necessary to transfer personal information overseas for the purposes set out in this notice.
 Where this is necessary this may be to countries or territories around the world other than the EU.
 If we do this your personal information will continue to be subject to appropriate safeguards as set out in Data Protection Legislation.

 Links to other websites and use of digital platforms